NASO7Y/traffic-sign-detection/README.md

 ## Dataset

-This project utilizes the [LISA Traffic Sign Dataset](https://git-disl.github.io/GTDLBench/datasets/lisa_traffic_sign_dataset/), which contains annotated images of traffic signs observed in North America.
+if you are interested to use the  : [Dataset](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign), which contains annotated images of traffic signs observed.
 The dataset is diverse, containing variations in lighting, weather conditions, and perspectives.

 ---